bottlepy/bottle/docs/tutorial.md

 But Bottle has already various adapters to multi-threaded server on board, which perform better on higher load.
 Bottle supports [cherryPy][cherrypy], [fapws3][fapws3], [flup][flup] and [Paste][paste].

-If you want to run for example Bottle with the past server, use the following code:
+If you want to run for example Bottle with the Paste server, use the following code:

     #!Python
     from bottle import PasteServer